MatveyMalatsion/Distributed-CEP-concept/README.md

 (this section will be supplemented)

-- Raise Consul Server outside of topology
+- Start the Consul Server outside of topology;
 - Prepare nodes:
-    - Install and run Zookeper, Kafka server and topic
+    - Install and run Zookeper, Kafka server and topic;
-    - Download consul_observer.py, cep_processor.jar
+    - Download consul_observer.py, cep_processor.jar;
-    - Raise consul agent with registered Kafka as a service
+    - Run consul agent with registered Kafka as a service;
-    - Join to cluster
+    - Join node to the cluster;
-    - Run consul_ovserver.py
+    - Run consul_ovserver.py.
-- Write configurations to distributed K/V Consul database at Consul Server.
+- Write configurations to distributed K/V Consul database on the Consul Server;
-- Enjoy
+- Enjoy.